tphummel/blog/_posts/2014-11-20-data-collection.md

 #### Good
 - If new active recorders can be onboarded quickly.
 - If active recording with acceptible granularity allows recorder to be a concurrent participant - unencumbered, unconflicted.
-- If higher granularity does not impact activity pace.
+- If finer granularity does not impact activity pace.

 ## Conclusion

 Data collection should never impact the activity itself.

-- *minimal*: active, reflective, coarse recording by one of the participants.
+- *minimal*: active, reflective, coarse-grained recording by one of the participants.
-- *good*: active, progressive, granular recording by a neutral third party.
+- *good*: active, progressive, fine-grained recording by a neutral third party.
-- *best*: passive, progressive, granular recording.
+- *best*: passive, progressive, fine-grained recording.

 The best time to start recording is at t₀, when history begins, even if it is an active system that needs to be migrated later.
 The second-best time to start is right now.
 If today is t₀, all the better.